 Your brain is constantly sending messages back and forth using neurotransmitters and this system governs how you think and feel.
 When you use drugs like cocaine, this messaging system is disrupted.

 When you use cocaine, it tells your brain to stop recycling dopamine.
 This means that the neurotransmitter does not get used up, it continues to build up in your brain.
-These drastically increased levels of dopamine in the brain are what cause the ‘high’ feeling.
+These drastically increased levels of dopamine in the brain are what causes the ‘high’ feeling.
 You are likely to experience a feeling of intense happiness and increased energy.
 However, disrupting neurotransmitters in this way has some serious long-term effects.

 Cocaine Dependency Is Built